 So okay, I’ve confessed I’m no baker.
-I will tell you there are times though, when a loaf of homemade bread just cannot be beat.
+I will tell you there are times though when a loaf of homemade bread just cannot be beat.
 And making bread by hand is just plain pleasurable and even a little therapeutic!
-Feeling the dough in your hands, letting it rise, punching it down and doing it all over again…it can be fun, especially when you get snowed in and baking project like a loaf of bread is just the ticket.
+Feeling the dough in your hands, letting it rise, punching it down, and doing it all over again… can be fun, especially when you get snowed in and a baking project like a loaf of bread is just the ticket.

-I’ve noticed over the years that my bread baking skills have gotten a little better from some specific troubleshooting.
+I’ve noticed over the years that my bread-baking skills have gotten a little better from some specific troubleshooting.
 If you’ve gone through all the time and trouble to make bread from scratch, you want to make sure it’s going to work!
-Here five hints for making a lovely loaf:
+Here are five hints for making a lovely loaf:

 1) Fresh Yeast.
 We all have an envelope or two hanging out in the back of our cupboards.
 Dump it and start over.
-You can test it for freshness by proofing it: sprinkle it on some warm water (about 110 degrees ideally), mixed with a little sugar (this feeds the yeast).
+You can test it for freshness by proofing it: sprinkle it on some warm water (about 110 degrees ideally), and mixed with a little sugar (this feeds the yeast).
 You will see bubbling in a few minutes, which indicates that it is active.
-If you don’t, it’s isn’t, throw it out!
-Another way to determine freshness is smell: if it smells “yeasty”, you’re good.
-If it smells like alcohol, it’s way past it’s prime…out it goes!
+If you don’t, it isn’t, throw it out!
+Another way to determine freshness is the smell: if it smells “yeasty”, you’re good.
+If it smells like alcohol, it’s way past its prime…out it goes!

 2) Knead Well.
 Don’t be gentle!
 This is the place to let it all hang out.
 Remember, the pulling and punching and folding over action you are using is what is developing the gluten—this is essential for a tender loaf.

 3) Warm Place.
 When it’s time to rise, make sure your place your dough in a nice warm spot.
 I use the top of my fridge with some plastic wrap over the top and a clean tea towel over that (so it won’t stick to the dough).